Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Freezer– Place cooled beets in an airtight zip-top bag and remove any additional air from the bag.
 These beets should keep up to 6 months.
 Move to the refrigerator to thaw overnight before using.

-Reheat– You can reheat beets in the oven by roasting at 350°F for about 15-20 minutes or place them in the microwave and heat in 30-60 second intervals up to about 3 minutes.
+Reheat– You can reheat beets by placing them in the microwave, and heating them in 30-60 second intervals for up to about 3 minutes.

 Frequently Asked Questions